Conventions and Idioms

 } => $format

-Capture with type annotation for documentation
+Capture with type assertion for documentation

 "processing" => $status:string